dennyboby/skid_steering_odometry/README.md

   - [5.
 Output](#5-output)

 ## 1. Introduction
 This repo contains the C++ code to compute the odometry of a skid steering robot and visualize it on RViz.
-The code is impplemented on ROS so it requires ROS installation on computer to run it.
+The code is implemented on ROS so it requires ROS installation on computer to run it.
 The code is based on paper and ppt present in this [docs folder](https://github.com/dennyboby/skid_steering_odometry/tree/master/docs/document).

 ## 2. Working
 The skid_steering.cpp subcribes to four wheel velocity topic published by the rosbag present in [data folder](https://github.com/dennyboby/skid_steering_odometry/tree/master/skid_steering/data).
-These velocity messages are filtered so that the velocities used are approximatelly syncronous in time.
+These velocity messages are filtered so that the velocities used are approximately syncronous in time.
 The [skid steering parameters](https://github.com/dennyboby/skid_steering_odometry/tree/master/skid_steering/config/skid_param.yaml) are loaded into parameter server so that skid_steering.cpp can use them to set odometery params and other params.
 The odometry.cpp uses either euler integration or runge-kutta integration to compute the pose of the robot.
 This pose is published by the skid_steering.cpp via /odom topic and tf.
 A custom message containing odometry and integration method is also published on /custom_odom topic.
 Dynamic reconfigure can be used to change the integration method at runtime.
 Also two services(/reset_odom and /set_odom_pose) are available to reset the odometry to (0,0,0) and set the odometry to a specific pose.
 The odometry published by skid_steering.cpp is visualized on RViz and compared with manufacturers odometry(/scout_odom topic) published by the rosbag.

 #### RQT Graph
 ![rqt_graph](docs/img/rqt_graph.png)